Ammar-Khamis/Haploid_screening/README.md

 # CLAUDE.md

-This file provides guidance when working with code in this repository.
+This file provides guidance for working with code in this repository.

 ## Repository Purpose